kinbiko/mentoring/students/perrymant/23-logging.md

 ### What is a log?

-- A log message is what a computer system, device, software, etc. generates in response to some sort of stimuli.
+- A log message is a register of an event generated when some kind of activity happens in a software that runs on a computer or device.
 - Logs are used to derive meaning in the following domains:
     - troubleshooting/resolving issues
     - computer system resource management